zeromile/ceo-final-project/README.md

 Fork this repo, then clone it to your computer.
 Edit the README.md file by adding your answers where there are ***??*** question marks

 ### Fork It ##
-1. Navigate to tonight's repo on _my_ GitHub: [final-challenge](https://github.com/zeromile/final-challenge)
+1. Navigate to tonight's repo on _my_ GitHub: [final-project](https://github.com/zeromile/final-project)
 2. "Fork" the repo
     - Click on the button that says "Fork" in the upper right hand corner
-3. Choose the owner (you) from the drop-down and leave the repo name as `final-challenge`
+3. Choose the owner (you) from the drop-down and leave the repo name as `final-project`
 4. Click the green "Create fork" button
 5. Copy the SSH “code” for the new repo: (this will be used when we clone the repo on our local computer)
     - Click the green button that says "code"